Move Welcome to Omarchy

 Themes

-Most themes have a set of background images that you can rotate between using Super + Ctrl + Space
+Most themes have a set of background images that you can rotate between using Super + Ctrl + Space.

 You can find even more themes on the extra themes page or even make your own theme.